Vietnam puts 6 activists on trial for alleged subversion

-HANOI, Vietnam (AP) — A court in Hanoi has opened trial of six activists accused of attempting to overthrow the government as communist authorities step up their crackdown on dissent.
+HANOI, Vietnam (AP) — A court in Hanoi opened trial Thursday of six activists accused of attempting to overthrow the government as communist authorities stepped up their crackdown on dissent.

-Prominent human rights lawyer Nguyen Van Dai (WEN VAN DAI) and five others are accused of affiliating with a pro-democracy group called the Brotherhood for Democracy, which prosecutors say works with foreign and domestic organizations to oppose the state, change the political system and eventually overthrow the government.
+Prominent human rights lawyer Nguyen Van Dai and five others are accused of affiliating with a pro-democracy group called the Brotherhood for Democracy, which prosecutors say works with foreign and domestic organizations to oppose the state, change the political system and eventually overthrow the government.

-Dai, a co-founder of the group, and another member were arrested in December 2015 while four other members were detained last July.

 Most Read Nation & World Stories